 10 Years of Beast’s Fiction and Fact Album: Members Review

-Beast, for me, the ultimate boy group.
+Beast, for me, is the ultimate boy group.
 While the members might be not as close as BTS or SHINee (yes, it showed during Beast’s idol shows), in my opinion, they are an ideal boy group when it comes to talent and performance.
 Beast’s Fiction and Fact highlighted everything the members could offer, from songwriting, dancing, choreography, and topnotch vocals, more than any of their other EPs and albums could have.

 Let’s first talk about the almost perfect Jang Hyunseung (who almost took a spot on K-pop’s biggest boyband during their time, BIGBANG).
 While he wasn’t able to make the cut, he proved to everyone that he’s one of the ablest K-pop idols after joining Cube Entertainment and Beast.
 Plus, every fan knows that he wasn’t chosen for BIGBANG not because of talent but because of confidence.
 He was far more talented than Seungri and Top, and it was “badassery” that he lacked for BIGBANG’s image.
 I recall that when Beast became one of the top boy bands in 2011, BIGBANG members G-Dragon and Taeyang were very happy for Hyunseung.
 They knew that he deserved all the love that he and the rest of B2st have received at that time.